kode-dev/assessment_feed_list_1/README.md

 You'll need [NodeJS and NPM](https://www.npmjs.com/get-npm) to be able to run this project.

 ## Submission
+All of your changes should take place inside the case-feed-ui directory.
+There's no need to touch / modify the server code.
+It exists simply to give you the data you need to render & update the front-end.

 Submit your work by pushing to a branch titled: 'case-feed-20'.

 You can create a branch at the start: